 Civilization program admission decisions will be communicated by the beginning of spring quarter.

 Thematic and Language program decisions are typically communicated within a month of the application deadline.

-Students applying to Direct Enrollment or Affiliated programs are subject to the acceptance timeline of the host institution.
+Students applying to Direct Enrollment programs are subject to the acceptance timeline of the host institution.
 UChicago Study Abroad does not determine and cannot control the timeframe for these admission decisions.
 You should consult the specific coordinator for each of those programs for more information regarding the decision timeline.